How To Fall Back Asleep If You Wake Up In The Middle Of The Night, According To Experts

 2. Drop The Temperature In Your Bedroom

-Serta’s sleep health expert Natalie Dautovich, PhD, environmental fellow at National Sleep Foundation, says that dropping the temperature in your bedroom can help you fall back asleep.
+Natalie Dautovich, PhD, Serta’s sleep health expert and environmental fellow at National Sleep Foundation, says that dropping the temperature in your bedroom can help you fall back asleep.
 “A cool bedroom is conducive to better sleep — room temperatures between 60 and 67 degrees Fahrenheit are optimal,” she tells Bustle.
 “A drop in core body temperature is associated with feeling sleepy, so cooler temperatures can help with sleep onset.”

 3. Don’t Use Your Phone Or Light Sources